Greater Antillean grackle: Names

-It is known as the 'kling-kling' and 'chinchilín' in the Dominican Republic, as 'ching ching' in the Cayman Islands and as a ‘chango’ in Puerto Rico.
+It is known as the 'kling-kling' in Jamaica, 'chinchilín' in the Dominican Republic, as 'ching ching' in the Cayman Islands and as a 'chango' or 'machambo' in Puerto Rico.
 Most local names seem to derive from onomatopoeiac descriptions of the bird's calls.

 Taxonomy

 The Irish physician, naturalist and collector Hans Sloane stayed in Jamaica between 1687 and 1689.
 During his visit, he collected specimens and made notes on the plants and animals.
 Based on these notes, the ornithologist John Ray published a short description of the Greater Antillean grackle in 1713, using the Latin name Monedula tota nigra but it was not until 1725, more than 35 years after his visit, that Sloane himself published a description of the grackle.
 He reported that it was common on the road between St. Jago de la Vega (Spanish Town) and Passage-Fort (Portmore).

 In 1775 the French polymath Georges-Louis Leclerc, Comte de Buffon described the Greater Antillean grackle in his Histoire Naturelle des Oiseaux.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Oriolus niger in his catalogue of the Planches Enluminées.
-Buffon's specimen was probably collected in the French colony of Saint-Domingue which occupied the western end of what is now Haiti.
+Buffon's specimen was probably collected in the French colony of Saint-Domingue which occupied the western end of Hispaniola (what is now Haiti).
 In 1921 the American ornithologist James L. Peters restricted the type locality to Port-au-Prince in Haiti.

-The Greater Antillean grackle is now one of seven species placed in the genus Quiscalus (six extant and one extinct), that was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+The Greater Antillean grackle is now one of seven species placed in the genus Quiscalus (six extant and one extinct), that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
 The genus name is from the specific name Gracula quiscula coined by the Swedish naturalist Carl Linnaeus for the common grackle; the specific niger is Latin for "black".

 There are seven subspecies, each restricted to one island or island group.
 They differ in body size, bill size, and colour tone.